Guides for how to perform various updates to this website

 - Click the

-button to apply your changes.
-If prompted to create a new branch, confirm you want to commit these changes tomain
+Commit to 'main'button to apply your changes.
+If prompted to create a new branch, confirm you want to commit these changes tomain.

 Notes